3 Easy Steps

 Please see below some information on the tests covered in full Hormone Panels for Men and full Hormone Panels for Women.

 Testosterone is a sex hormone that plays important roles in the body.
 It regulates sex drive (libido), bone mass, fat distribution, muscle mass and strength.
 Free Testosterone is calculated from SHBG, Albumin and Total Testosterone.
 Free Testosterone is unbound to SHBG and available for tissue-uptake.

 E2 (Oestradiol), In men proper E2 levels help with bone maintenance, nitric oxide production and brain function.
 Excess Testosterone can aromataze (convert) into E2.
 High E2 in Men may produce Gynecomastia (enlargement of male breast tissue).

 iMedical also offer Mass-Spec E2 testing.
 This is the same E2 (Oestradiol) test as the normal E2 (Oestradiol).
 But is performed by Liquid chromatography–mass spectrometry (LC-MS).This is actual Mass-Spec (LCMS) testing, not 'sensitive E2' as offered by some Companies.

 LCMS is regarded as the Gold standard in testing.
 It is usually used to investigate very low levels of E2.
-It is also useful in testing E2 when certain medications, or hormones are used (such as Aromasin (Exemestane) and Trenbolone).
-These compounds can give an interference with the normal ELISA test.
+It is also useful in testing E2 when certain medications or supplements are used (such as Aromasin and Trenbolone).
+These compounds can give an interference with the normal ELISA Immunoassay.
 Thus a falsely elevated E2 level may be seen.
 Expect a week for LCMS results.

 The main role of Prolactin it to promote lactation.
 High levels of Prolactin in Men can cause difficulty in getting an erection, as well as breast tenderness and gynecomastia.
 It has other roles such as regulating the immune system.